Tommy Edman Player Props: Cardinals vs. Nationals

 - The pitching staff for the Nationals has a collective 7.6 K/9, the second-worst in the league.

-- The Nationals' 4.68 team ERA ranks 26th among all MLB pitching staffs.
+- The Nationals' 4.74 team ERA ranks 26th across all MLB pitching staffs.

-- Nationals pitchers combine to surrender 95 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Williams makes the start for the Nationals, his 15th of the season.
+He is 3-4 with a 4.50 ERA and 54 strikeouts in 70 2/3 innings pitched.

-- The Nationals will send Gore (3-5) to the mound to make his 15th start of the season.
-He is 3-5 with a 3.74 ERA and 87 strikeouts through 74 2/3 innings pitched.
+- His most recent appearance came on Friday against the Miami Marlins, when the right-hander tossed 4 1/3 innings, surrendering five earned runs while allowing seven hits.

-- In his most recent time out on Friday against the Houston Astros, the left-hander went 5 2/3 scoreless innings while surrendering four hits.
+- The 31-year-old has amassed an ERA of 4.50, with 6.9 strikeouts per nine innings, in 14 games this season.
+Opponents have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.